BrTarolg/ME414/README.md

 We will walk you through this process in the Day 1 lab, so don't worry if it seems complicated the first time.
 This sort of careful workflow process and file management is part of learning practical data science too!

+We do not mark the homework but we will walk through the solutions at the start of computer labs the following day.

 #### Instructions for use of course materials